Coronavirus: How long can Thailand survive without foreign tourism? | DW | 03.09.2020

 Read more: Coronavirus hits global tourism hard

-With the tour company's office temporarily closed during the pandemic, Phuketastic Travel's 40-year-old caretaker is facing financial hardships.
+With the tour company's office temporarily closed during the pandemic, Phuketastic Travel's 40-year-old caretaker is facing financial hardship.
 There is little she can do apart from monitoring the ever-changing pandemic situation.

 Thomas Moog, who runs a German restaurant and offers tour services in Phuket, is also uncertain about the future.